Akashkampili1/loopAi/loop-express-server/readme.md

 # Loop-express-server

 ## Description
-Loop is a project designed to handle and analyze log data efficiently.
+Loop-express-server is a project designed to handle and analyze log data efficiently.
 It provides endpoints to store log data, retrieve statistics, and perform various operations related to log management.

 ## Features
 - **Data Storage**: Log data can be submitted and stored in a MongoDB database.